 Down syndrome is a genetic condition affecting more than 13,000 Australians.
 It is the most common chromosome disorder and intellectual disability.

 Each of the cells in our bodies contain 46 chromosomes but people with Down syndrome have 47 in each cell.
 The extra chromosome 21 develops at conception and can be tested before and confirmed after birth via a blood test.
 It is unknown why the extra chromosome is created in the body and what causes it.
-There is no cure for Down syndrome.

-Many people with Down syndrome don’t have other health problems but some of the health conditions found commonly in people with Down syndrome are heart problems, and issues with vision and hearing.
+Many people with Down syndrome don’t have other health problems but some of the health conditions that can commonly occur include heart problems, and issues with vision and hearing.

 As Down syndrome occurs at conception, there are some tests during pregnancy to find out whether your baby has the genetic condition.
 It’s important to know these tests don’t give a definitive answer but rather they tell you how likely it is that your baby has Down syndrome.